-Although we have a 93 percent rate of response with our exam, we will encourage early student acceptance of and engagement in the following manner:
+Although we have an 100 percent rate of response with our exam in 2019, an 88 percent response in 2018, and a 93 percent in 2017 (as the result of misplaced resentment on the part of the students and many deadline extensions) and, we will encourage early student acceptance of and engagement in the following manner:

-• Inform advisees, via our Fulbright College advisor, Sarah Hayes Langley, of the requirement.

-• Recruit our Sigma Tau Delta president as an Assessment Committee member to inform STD members of the departmental requirement and to promote positive interactions in regard to it.

-• Establish a drawing to be held the day after exam deadline to encourage timely responses (\$50 gift certificates or comparable prizes).
+Inform advisees, via our Fulbright College advisor, Sarah Hayes Langley, of the requirement.
+Recruit our Sigma Tau Delta president as an Assessment Committee member to inform STD members of the departmental requirement and to promote positive interactions in regard to it.
+Establish a drawing to be held the day after exam deadline to encourage timely responses

-• Post Facebook announcements and positive commentary by our faculty about the exam.
+- (\$50 gift certificates or comparable prizes). - Post Facebook announcements and positive commentary by our faculty about the exam.